Comprehensive Identity Theft Resources Available

 The FTC works to prevent fraudulent, deceptive, and unfair business practices and to provide information to help spot, stop, and avoid them.
 To file a complaint in English or Spanish, visit the FTC’s online Complaint Assistant or call 1-877-FTC-HELP (1-877-382-4357).
 The FTC enters complaints into a secure, online database available to more than 2,000 civil and criminal law enforcement agencies in the United States and abroad.

 INB is here to help as well.
-As soon as you’re aware that someone has stolen your identity, call your banker at 217-747-5500 or 1-877-771-2316 or contact us.
+As soon as you’re aware that someone has stolen your identity, call your banker at 217-747-5500 or 1-877-771-2316.
 We’ll help you take the steps you need to secure the money you’ve entrusted with us.